 The IM CN subsystem can be accessed by UEs resident in different types of IP-CAN.
 The main body of this document, and annex A, are general to UEs and IM CN subsystems that are accessed using any type of IP-CAN.
-Requirements that are dependent on the type of IP-CAN are covered in annexes B, E, H, L, M, O, Q, R, S and U.
+Requirements that are dependent on the type of IP-CAN are covered in annexes B, E, H, L, M, O, Q, R, S, U and W.

 At any given time, for a given SIP transaction or dialog, the UE sees only one type of IP-CAN, as reported to it by the lower layers.
 The UE follows the procedures of the IP-CAN specific annex related to the last type of IP-CAN reported, even if it is different to one used previously.
 In particular, handover at the radio layers between two different access technologies can result in such a change while the dialog or transaction proceeds.